 If you are looking for a job or internship, you should have a look at these websites:

 - Social-Startups.de – Social Jobs

 5. Participate in MOOC’s

 I’ve done that in 2013 a lot.
-MOOCS are massive open online courses and are aimed at unlimited participation and open access via the web.
+MOOCs are massive open online courses and are aimed at unlimited participation and open access via the web.
 Course materials are often filmed lectures, reading, and peer-assignments.
-You do not need an university degree to participate or prior knowledge (at least in most cases).
+You do not need a university degree to participate or prior knowledge (at least in most cases).

 Previous courses have been:

 1. Changemaker MOOC – Social Entrepreneurship (via iversity) by the University of Kiel.
 Instructors were Prof. Dr. Christoph Corves and Dr. Linda Kleemann.

 2. Social Entrepreneurship (via Coursera) by the University of Pennsylvania.
 Instructor were Ian MacMillan, James D. Thompson and Peter Frumkin.

 3. The Do School Start-Up Lab (via iversity) by the DO School.
 Instructors were Romy Kraemer, Florian Hoffmann, Katherin Kirschenmann, Dr. Mei Wang and Rouven Steinfeld.

 I’m mentioning these courses, because sometimes future sessions are planned and it’s worth to take a look every once in a while.